-More recently, in the decade of the Eighties, Col. James Irwin, the late moon-walking astronaut and his associates, combed most of the mountain on foot.
-Still not satisfied, they surveyed and photographed the mountain from various aircraft.
-While the efforts of Irwin and others have received much media attention, there is still no tangible evidence of an ark on Ararat.
-Indeed, many who have been involved in the search, are now becoming convinced that: 1) the Ark may have merged with the elements.
-2)The Turkish military, to avoid religious controversy, either covered it up, or destroyed it.
-3) God may not want it revealed at this time.3
+More recently in the decade of the Eighties, Col. James Irwin, the late moon-walking astronaut and his associates, combed most of the mountain on foot.
+Still not satisfied, they surveyed and photographed the mountain with various aircraft.
+While the efforts of Irwin and others have received much attention from the media, there is still no tangible evidence of an ark on Ararat.
+Indeed, many who have been involved in the search, are now becoming convinced that the Ark: 1) may have merged with the elements, or 2) God may not want it revealed at this time.3

-In this paper I would like to propose a fourth reason why the search for Noah's Ark has been unsuccessful, namely, that it may have landed on another mountain and the remains may no longer be extant.
-From the perspective of history, there seems to be compelling evidence in the form of ancient sources which argue for another site as the final berth of Noah's Ark.

-Before we look at this evidence, it might be helpful to give some of the reasons why the search has been concentrated on Mt.
+In this article I would like to propose a third reason why the search for Noah's Ark has been unsuccessful, namely, that it may have landed on another mountain and the remains may no longer be extant.
+From the perspective of history, there seems to be compelling ancient sources which argue for another site as the final berth of Noah's Ark.
+Before we look at this evidence, it might be helpful to the readers if we give some of the reasons why the search has been concentrated on Mt.
 Ararat in eastern Turkey.

-First, and foremost, are the alleged eyewitness accounts.
-If it weren't for these, it is doubtful a search would ever have arisen on the mountain that history knows as Ararat and the Turks call Agri Dagh and the Armenians, Masis.
+FIRST, and foremost, are the alleged eyewitness accounts.
+If it weren't for these, it is doubtful if a search would ever have arisen on the mountain the Turks call "Agri Dagh" and the Armenians, "Masis."

-A second reason given for searching on Mt.
+A SECOND reason given for searching for remains of Noah's Ark on Mt.
 Ararat, is its altitude.
 At nearly 17,000 feet it has a permanent icecap which would lend itself to the Ark's preservation.
-4 An Ark perpetually frozen in ice would hardly decay; and could lie undisturbed for thousands of years.
-5
+Indeed an Ark perpetually frozen in ice would never decay.
+It could lie undisturbed for thousands of years.

-The third reason given has to do with the level of the Flood waters.
+The THIRD reason given has to do with the level of the Flood waters.
 Since Mt.
 Ararat is the highest mountain in the region it is assumed by some that the Ark must have landed on the highest mountain since Noah could not see the tops of any other mountains for some time after the Ark grounded.

 After the many expeditions of the last several years, some questions should now be raised about the above reasons for looking for the Ark on Ararat.
-The eyewitness accounts have not been helpful.
-They are often contradictory, and under close scrutiny, most are suspect.
+The eyewitness accounts have not been helpful in locating the lost artifact.
+The accounts are often contradictory, and under close scrutiny, most are suspect.
 Some of the sightings have been made by pilots who appear to be of reputable character.
-However, these sightings in my opinion, are explainable by the fact that the mountain has an abundance of large blocks of volcanically-produced basalt, and when seen under the right conditions-sunlight and shadows, they can easily resemble a huge barge.6
+However, these sightings in our opinion, are explainable by the fact that the mountain has an abundance of large blocks of volcanically-produced basalt, and when seen under the right conditions, they can easily resemble a huge barge.6